magiruuvelvet/qelement/README.md

  - Indicate network errors in the system tray icon just like the Electron app.
  - Probably show a counter in the notification tray icon, currently just a red circle.
- - Configure web app location and listening port for embedded web server.
+ - Configure web app location.

 ## Building